grz0zrg/fas/README.md

 ### Performances

-This program is tailored for performances, it is memory intensive (about 512mb is needed without samples and 8 instruments max, about 1 Gb with few samples, about 2.5 Gb with samples and 32 instruments max, memory requirement will have a major increase when FAS_MAX_INSTRUMENTS constant and frame queue size command line argument is increased), all real-time things are pre-allocated or pre-computed with zero real-time allocations.
+This program is tailored for performances, it is memory intensive (about 512mb is needed without samples and 8 instruments max, about 1 Gb with few samples, about 2.5 Gb with samples and 32 instruments max, memory requirement will have a major increase when `max_instrument` and frame queue size command line argument is increased), all real-time things are pre-allocated or pre-computed with zero real-time allocations.

 FAS should be compiled with Soundpipe for best performance / high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.